Receiving dividends is always a happy affair.

 UMS Integration provides equipment manufacturing and engineering services to original equipment manufacturers of semiconductors and related products.

-Management reported that the semiconductor industry outlook is promising with US fab capacity projected to triple by 2032.
+Management reported that the semiconductor industry outlook is increasingly promising, with global fab capacity continuing to expand.

 iFAST Corporation (SGX: AIY)